shrutityagi4102/shrutityagi4102/README.md

 ### About Me 🤟

-- 👩‍💻 I am a Computer Engineering Junior from Mumbai, India
+- 👩‍💻 I am a First year MS in CS Student at University of California, Los Angeles (Class of 2026)
 - 💙 I enjoy everything about technology and love learning and researching about any technology related topic !
 - 🌱 I’m currently learning Data Science, Artifical Inteligence and Machine Learning
 - 👯‍♀️ I'm looking to collaborate on any Open-source,Python,Data Science,Artifical Inteligence or Machine learning project
 - 💬 Brainstorm with me over Tech, Data Science and Career
 - 💫 Apart from Coding, I also enjoy traveling, learning new things online, social media marketing, event management, listening to music, watching movies and trying out new cuisines.
-- 🤓 Have a look at my [Resume](https://drive.google.com/file/d/164ZbA8nOca3wv2338-zFT3Xhapt8zYT-/view?usp=sharing)
+- 🤓 Have a look at my [Resume](https://drive.google.com/file/d/1DOL2PdXkhID57OeQrnopQUU6WKo-hfuI/view?usp=sharing)

 ### Contact Me 📫
 - E-Mail   : shruti.tyagi@somaiya.edu / tyagishruti4102@gmail.com